 The results described above show for the first time that silipide, a phospholipid-containing formulation of silibinin, can retard prostate carcinogenesis in the TRAMP mouse.
 Efficacy was demonstrated by reduction in size of wd adenocarcinoma and in incidence of pd carcinomas.
-Silipide affected the murine IGF-

-1/IGFBP-3 system consistent with anticarcinogenesis.
+Silipide affected the murine IGF-1/IGFBP-3 system consistent with anticarcinogenesis.
 Intervention with silipide decreased plasma levels of IGF-1, increased levels of IGFBP-3 and reduced the IGF-1/IGFBP-3 ratio to levels similar to those observed in wild-type mice.
 Intervention with unformulated silibinin, which furnished much lower agent concentrations in prostate tissue than silipide, reduced incidence of early stage pd carcinoma but failed to affect wd adenocarcinoma size.
 The apparently higher potency of silipide as compared to its unformulated counterpart can be explained by its pharmaceutical properties.
-The lipophilic silibinin-phospholipid complex, which constitutes silipide, is thought to improve silibinin absorption in the gastro-intestinal tract via formation of a phospholipid monolayer on the mucosal surface, supporting the transition of silibinin from the hydrophilic gut content across lipophilic membranes into cells (11).
+The lipophilic silibininphospholipid complex, which constitutes silipide, is thought to improve silibinin absorption in the gastro-intestinal tract via formation of a phospholipid monolayer on the mucosal surface, supporting the transition of silibinin from the hydrophilic gut content across lipophilic membranes into cells.
 In spite of the poor systemic availability of unformulated silibinin in mice, its consumption affected the murine IGF system, in that it restored IGFBP-3 levels and the IGF-1/IGFBP-3 ratio to baseline wild-type values, albeit reducing IGF-1 levels only non-significantly.
-The prostate cancer-delaying efficacy and pharmacodynamic consequences observed for silibinin, especially as its phospholipid formulation, in TRAMP mice are consistent with the inhibition of prostate tumor development reported for silibinin in nude mice bearing the DU145 human tumor xenograft (1) and for silymarin in rats in which prostate adenocarcinoma were induced by exposure to 3,2'-dimethyl-4-aminobiphenyl (2).
-Furthermore, silibinin has been previously suggested to ameliorate prostate tumor development in the TRAMP mouse (36), albeit experimental details have hitherto not been published.
+The prostate cancer-delaying efficacy and pharmacodynamic consequences observed for silibinin, especially as its phospholipid formulation, in TRAMP mice are consistent with the inhibition of prostate tumour development reported for silibinin in nude mice bearing the DU145 human tumour xenograft and for silymarin in rats in which prostate adenocarcinoma were induced by exposure to 3,2'-dimethyl-4aminobiphenyl.
+Unformulated silibinin at a dietary dose 2.5-fold higher than the one used here was very recently shown to ameliorate prostate tumour development in the TRAMP mouse modestly, similar to the observations reported here.
+This activity was accompanied by a decrease in prostate tumour proliferative index and an increase in prostate tumour cell apoptosis.
+Although these authors found up-regulated IGFBP-3 levels in tumour tissue of mice on silibinin as compared to controls, they failed to demonstrate changes in circulating levels of IGF-1/IGFBP-3, in contrast to the observations presented here.

-One way in which silibinin is thought to lower free IGF-1 levels is by upregulating IGFBP-3 (1).
-Enhanced IGF-1 levels can contribute to initiation and progression of prostate cancer by a variety of mechanisms, including induction of vascular endothelial growth factor (VEGF) and engagement of the angiogenic switch leading to prostatic neovascularisation (37).
-Type I IGF receptors, via which IGFs mediate physiological effects, regulate matrix metalloproteinase (MMP)-2 synthesis (38), and increased IGF signalling has been shown to enhance the expression of VEGF, urokinase plasminogen activator and MMPs, which in turn correlate with tumor angiogenesis and metastasis (37-41).
-In vitro data suggests that IGFBP-3 can affect cell proliferation and apoptosis independently of IGF-1, in addition to its effects mediated via IGF-1 reduction.
-For example, IGFBP-3 compromised proliferation in breast cancer cells unresponsive to IGF-1 (42) and in mouse fibroblasts lacking IGF-1 receptors (43).
+Enhanced IGF-1 levels can contribute to initiation and progression of prostate cancer by a variety of mechanisms, including induction of vascular endothelial growth factor (VEGF) and engagement of the angiogenic switch leading to prostatic neovascularisation.
+Type I IGF receptors, via which IGFs mediate physiological effects, regulate matrix metalloproteinase (MMP)-2 synthesis, and increased IGF signalling has been shown to enhance the expression of VEGF, urokinase plasminogen activator and MMPs, which in turn correlate with tumour angiogenesis and metastasis.
+Never One way in which silibinin is thought to lower free IGF-1 levels is by up-regulating IGFBP-3.
+In vitro data suggests that IGFBP-3 can affect cell proliferation and apoptosis also independently of IGF-1, in addition to its effects mediated via IGF-1 reduction.
+For example, IGFBP-3 compromised proliferation in breast cancer cells unresponsive to IGF-1 and in mouse fibroblasts lacking IGF-1 receptors.
 All of these results are consistent with the notion that a decrease in IGF-1 and/or elevation of IGFBP-3 may have contributed, at least in part, to the anticarcinogenic effects of silipide/silibinin in TRAMP mice.